top of page

 We had to make an executive decision and change our plans.
 We gave up on hiking Mt.
 Shirouma.
 I was honestly quite disappointed, as I have been really looking forward to this hike and have been waiting for a chance to go for a few years, however, I did feel we made the right decision to not take an unnecessary risk.
 How many times have we heard about people ignoring the weather warnings in the mountains and never making it back?
 We were not going to be those people.
 Plus it is another reason to come back to Nagano again!

 But what now?
 We have booked the night at the Shirouma hut, which is right below the top of Mt.
 Shirouma, so we would need to find a different place to stay.
 Not wanting to give up on the “staying at a mountain hut” idea, we looked for alternatives.
-And luckily, Nagano has lots of options, including huts on mountains you can hike even in the rain withot worrying about dying.
+And luckily, Nagano has lots of options, including huts on mountains you can hike even in the rain without worrying about dying.
 And one of these mountains is Mt.
 Jonen.

-We made a quick phone call to the Jonen hut and asked whether there is any chance we could make a resevation for the night.
+We made a quick phone call to the Jonen hut and asked whether there is any chance we could make a reservation for the night.
 The lovely lady at the other end of the phone said: "Absolutely!
-But you know it is raining right?” “..Yes, we have noticed the rain, thank you, but we have good hiking shoes, rainproof jackets and rain covers for the backbacks, we’ll be fine.”
+But you know it is raining right?” “..Yes, we have noticed the rain, thank you, but we have good hiking shoes, rainproof jackets and rain covers for the backpacks, we’ll be fine.”
 She was still a bit worried about the rain getting worse and let us know that if we decided to turn back halfway, we can just call her and there will be no cancellation fee.
 (Which was very nice, since we did have to pay a cancellation fee for the Shirouma hut)

 And just like that, we switched to Plan B, got in the car and took an hour drive through the rainy, moody Nagano scenery to our new trailhead.

 At the beginning of the trail, there was a small resting space with public toilets and a large white mailbox.
-Well, it looked like a mailbox, but it was actually a box to put in your hiking itinerary so that it can be used by the rescue folks should you get lost.
+Well, it looked like a mailbox, but it was actually a box to put in your hiking itinerary that can be usued by the rescue folks should you get lost.
 Next to it was a stack of paper forms where you can write your name, personal information, emergency contacts and what you currently have with you (water, food - for how many days, headlamp, waterproof clothing etc).
 We filled these in, put them in the box and were on our way.
-We passed by a big “beware of bears” sign.
-Today we would really need to be careful, as the visibility was low and the rain could prevent us from hearing any sounds that would warn us of a bear being around.

 As we slowly made our way up the mountain, the air got a bit cooler and visibilty lower.
-It felt like we were walking into a cloud as the mist and fog started to thicken around us.
+It felt like we were walking into a cloud as the mist and fog started to gather around us.
 We made one last stop to recharge with water and some snacks before starting the steepest part of the treck.

 What we did not expect was a challenge in a form of a small snow field.
-Seems like we will get to use the borrowed spikes after all.
+Seems like we will get to use the borrowed crampons after all.
 There was a thin rope to help us going up, but snow on a rainy day can be quite slippery.
 We made our way up slowly, careful about each step and (as you might’ve guessed) made it across safely.

 The last 400 meters were maybe the worst 400 meters of my life, the path was extremely steep and it felt like we were not moving forward at all, just going up up up.
 But after hat felt like forever, we were there!
 We reached the area on the top of the path where the mointain hut was supposed to be.. but where is it??
-The fog was so deep, we could barely see anything, so it took us a little while to find it.
+The fog was so thick, we could barely see anything, so it took us a little while to find it.

 As we walked inside, we were welcomed by a gush of warm air, probably thanks to the oil heater placed nearby the entrance.
 The lovely gentleman at the reception checked us in and send us directly to the “dryer room”.
 This was a room where travelers could change from their soaked clothes and leave them here to dry while they spend time inside the hut.

+Now, in dry clothes, happy and warm, we made our way to the main dinig room and sat down right beside another heater.
+There was also free warm tea, which we helped ourselves to.
 Finally resting our legs and our nerves as it was quite a mentally straining hike, we were just happy to be alive and sitting down in a warm room.
 It was still raining outside, but the weatherman on TV was letting us know that it should clear up tomorrow.
 Meaning the weather will be good enough to have a nice view from the top of Mt.
-Jonen, which we were planning to hike tomorrow.
+Jonen, which we were planning to hike to tomorrow.
 All was good, the worls was perfect and then we noticed.. they have beer!
 On tap!
 Don’t mind if we do.
 This one was well deserved and the perfect reward after the tough day.

 We were told there were only two other people staying at the hut besides us today.
 Not surprising given the weather ant the fact it was still Friday, not the weekend yet.
 We explored the hut a little bit before going to dinner.
 There were no showers, but there were sinks to wash hands or brush teeth and also gender-separated bathrooms.
 Not the flushing kind, of course.